apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jennifer Lopez Rips Out Hair Mid-'SNL' Performance [VIDEO]**
+**New York jury verdict against Trump not valid, J.D.
+Vance says**

-You can read more about it [here](https://www.yahoo.com/entertainment/jennifer-lopez-rips-hair-mid-180005650.html).
+You can read more about it [here](https://www.politico.com/news/2024/02/04/new-york-trump-jd-vance-00139504).

 ## Requirements
 - Python 3.8